Rajbandi/wsdl-js/README.md

 #WSDL-JS

-WSDL-JS is entirely written javascript WSDL-JS downloads and parses a remote wsdl in javascript.
-To overcome CORS related issues with remote api, WSDL-JS depends on socket-fetch library which uses http socket connections instead of Ajax XMLHttpRequest.
-To Parse xml to json, it uses X2JS library.
+WSDL-JS is entirely written in javascript.
+WSDL-JS downloads and parses a remote wsdl in javascript.
+To overcome CORS related issues with remote api, It uses socket-fetch library which makes httpconnections using web sockets instead of Ajax XMLHttpRequest.
+It also uses X2JS library to Parse from xml to json and vice versa.

 Example